 The Company uses a provision matrix to calculate ECLs for trade receivables.
 The provision matrix is initially based on the Company's historically observed rates.
 The Company calibrates the matrix to adjust the historical credit loss experience with forward-looking information.
 At every reporting date, the historically observed default rates are updated, and changes in the forward-looking estimates are analysed.
-The impact of COVID-19 on the ECL is disclosed in note 32.

-The assessment of the correlation between historically observed default rates, forecasted economic conditions and ECLs is a significant estimate.
-The amount of ECLs is sensitive to changes in circumstances and of forecast economic conditions.
+The assessment of the correlation between historically observed default rates, forecasted economic conditions, and ECLs is a significant estimate.
+The amount of ECL is sensitive to changes in circumstances of forecast economic conditions.
 The Company's historical credit loss experience and forecast of economic conditions may also not be representative of customers' actual default in the future.
-The information about the ECL on the Company's trade receivables is disclosed in note 31.
+The information about the ECL on the Company's trade receivables is disclosed in note 30.